bmitchinson/old-preact-typescript-pwa-starter/README.md

 ### Notes
 By default, `.js` and `*js.map` files will be disabled from the file explorer in vscode.
-Simply delete the `.vscode` folder to remove this default.
+Simply edit the `.vscode/settings.json` file to edit these defaults.